Star Alliance: Livery and logo

-Some Star Alliance members paint some of their aircraft with the alliance livery, usually a white fuselage with "Star Alliance" across it and a black tail fin with the alliance logo; the color or design of the engine cowlings or winglets remains, depending on the member's livery.
-Singapore Airlines and Air New Zealand were two exceptions: Singapore Airlines formerly kept its logo on the tails of its aircraft, but now uses the Star Alliance logo on white tails, while Air New Zealand now uses full black livery with reversed colored original Star Alliance livery elements.
-Asiana Airlines was the first Star Alliance member to paint its aircraft in the current Star Alliance livery.
-Aircraft painted in an airline's regular livery have the Star Alliance logo between the cockpit and the first set of cabin doors, except double deck airliner like Boeing 747 and Airbus A380, which printed Star Alliance logo behind cockpit, and airliner with narrow space between the cockpit and the cabin door like the McDonnell Douglas DC-9/MD-80 and Comac C909, which printed the Star Alliance logo under the cockpit or on the first cabin door.
+Some Star Alliance members paint some of their aircraft with the alliance livery, usually a white fuselage with "Star Alliance" across it and a black tail fin with the alliance logo.
+This livery was introduced in 2002 with Asiana Airlines being the first airline to utilise it.
+Some variations exist: Singapore Airlines formerly kept its logo on the tails of its aircraft, but now uses the Star Alliance logo on white tails, while Air New Zealand now uses full black livery with reversed coloured original Star Alliance livery elements.
+Aircraft painted in an airline's regular livery have the Star Alliance logo near the cockpit.

-On August 20, 2008, Spanair Flight 5022, a McDonell Douglas MD-82 painted in the Star Alliance livery, crashed shortly after takeoff from Madrid–Barajas Airport, killing 154.

-A Singapore Airlines Boeing 777-300ER in Star Alliance livery with white tail.
+A former Lufthansa A340-200 in the first Star Alliance livery.

-A former All Nippon Airways Boeing 767-300 wearing an earlier Star Alliance livery.
+A former All Nippon Airways Boeing 767-300 wearing the second Star Alliance livery.

+An Air India Boeing 787-8 in the present-day Star Alliance livery.

+A former Singapore Airlines Boeing 777-200ER in its former Star Alliance livery: note the tail still shows the Singapore Airlines logo.

+A Singapore Airlines Boeing 777-300ER in its recent Star Alliance livery: note the white tail with the Star Alliance logo.